 The name is derived from Beeford or Beeforth (Buiforde in the Domesday Book) in Holderness in the East Riding of Yorkshire, on the east coast of England.
 Baldwin de Biford, between 1182 and 1189, "gave as much land on each side of their grange on the moor as was equal to the previous grant of Acer de Biford to Beverley Abbey; Nicholas, his son, gave an oxgang and a toft in Beeford; and Stephen, son of Thomas de Biford, the same."

 Following this early entry, we must look to Essex for the next registered entry for the family.
 For it is there that Geoffrey de Biford was listed in the Feet of Fines for 1222-1223.
 Later, again in Essex, John Byfordim was listed in the Feet of Fines for 1381.

 Early History of the Bifforde family

-Another 149 words (11 lines of text) are included under the topic Early Bifforde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bifforde research.
+Another 75 words (5 lines of text) are included under the topic Early Bifforde History in all our PDF Extended History products and printed products wherever possible.

 Bifforde Spelling Variations